 Jerry Zaro, Chair of Banking and Real Estate Services Department, focuses his practice on banking and finance, real estate, corporate and government relations matters.
 He began his law career as a judicial secretary to the Honorable Thomas F. Shebell, Jr. in the Superior Court of Monmouth County.
 Prior to joining Sills Cummis & Gross, Mr. Zaro was the President and Managing Partner

-of Ansell Zaro Grimm and Aaron and served as the Chair of the Commercial Real
+of Ansell Zaro Grimm and Aaron for 25 years and served as the Chair of the Commercial Real

 Estate and Finance & Banking departments.

 Mr. Zaro has served in a variety of leadership posts in the administrations of the last eight consecutive Governors of New Jersey—five Democrats and three Republicans.
 Mr. Zaro